Health care and front-line workers could be key to hotly contested Ottawa West-Nepean | CBC News

 "We believe all that money should be going to care, so we provide the best level of care to seniors and persons living with disabilities," she said.

 Liberal candidate Bhalesar has both personal support workers and nurses in her home, where she cares for her mother.
-She said her party's plan would expand home care to 400,000 more seniors and increase PSW pay to $25 an hour.
+She said her party's plan would expand home care to 400,000 more seniors and increase personal support worker (PSW) pay to $25 an hour.

 Green candidate Warren, whose mother is a nurse, said health care is a clear priority in the riding and his party also supports increasing wages to $25 an hour for PSWs.